If all you ever experienced in life is comfort you would never need Hope. But comfort is not your only experience.

 That is a devastating explanation.

 This is a guest post from Kendall Taylor – Alberta Health Services Area Supervisor for Addiction Counselling in Barrhead, Alberta.
 He’s a busy man doing important work.
 Kendall took time to meet me in his office a few weeks ago.
 We had an honest conversation about how faith communities can best ally with health care workers.
-He and his wife Karen make a great classical guitar duo.
+He and his wife Karen rock a great classical guitar duo.

 But what if Hope is not tied to the fairy tale of a perfect life.